pjh/kubernetes-the-hard-way/docs/09a-bootstrapping-linux-workers.md

 }
 ```

-> Remember to run the above commands on each worker node: `worker-0`.
+> Remember to run the above commands on each Linux worker node: `worker-0`.

 ## Verification

 > The compute instances created in this tutorial will not have permission to complete this section.
 Run the following commands from the same machine used to create the compute instances.

+Note: if you see errors in the output of these commands, run `journalctl` on the
+worker node to see the kubelet logs.

 List the registered Kubernetes nodes: